walshbr/introduction-to-text-analysis/cyborg_readers/exercises.md

 # Exercises

 Upload the text for *The String of Pearls* available [here](https://raw.githubusercontent.com/bmw9t/introduction-to-text-analysis/master/assets/the_string_of_pearls_full.txt) into [Voyant](voyant-tools.org).
 Analyze the results.
+If things seem particularly slow, you can try working with a smaller chunk of the text.

 1. Make an observation about some part of the text.
 What do you find interesting?
-2. Find
+2. How Voyant to say something about gender